 MSCI will on a regular basis monitor potential new markets that may qualify or current markets that may not qualify anymore for the MSCI Frontier Markets Index.
-Potential additions and deletions will be considered semi-annually during the May and November Semi-Annual Index Reviews.
+Potential additions and deletions will be considered during the May Semi-Annual Index Review.

-A Standalone Market Standard Index may be added to the MSCI Frontier Markets Index at the earliest as part of the Semi-Annual Index Review that follows the creation of the Standalone Market Standard Index for that market.
+A Standalone Market Standard Index may be added to the MSCI Frontier Markets Index at the earliest as part of the May Semi-Annual Index Review that follows the creation of the Standalone Market Standard Index for that market.
+Markets that meet the minimum requirements for inclusion in the MSCI Frontier Markets Indexes maybe added to the review list of markets for potential reclassification as part of the regular MSCI Market Classification Review.
+MSCI will announce the markets that will be included in Frontier Markets at least six months before the upcoming May Semi-Annual Index Review.